Powerball Winner Is A Millennial Who Quit His Job After Snatching $768 Million Prize

 The winner of last month’s Powerball Jackpot has finally been revealed.

-The person who took home the coveted prize worth $768.4 million has been identified as 24-year-old Manuel Franco, from West Allis, Wisconsin.
+The person who took home the coveted prize worth $768.4 million has been identified as 24-year-old Manuel Franco from West Allis, Wisconsin.
 The millennial has officially become the third largest jackpot winner in U.S. history after buying the winning Quick Pick ticket at a Speedway in New Berlin back in March, as reported by The Daily Mail.

 “It feels like a dream — like any moment I’m going to be back in my room, laying and its going to be a disappointment.
 I simply can’t believe that an ordinary guy like me could ever win the Powerball,” Franco said during a press conference on Tuesday press.